jawee/VsVim-wiki/FAQ.md

 ### How can I install a build with the latest sources?

 Every commit in VsVim will upload a new build to [the Open VSIX Gallery](http://vsixgallery.com).
 If there is a bug fix or patch which isn't on the official Microsoft gallery yet you can just install the latest VsVim build from here until it makes it into the official release.
-Te instructions for using this as a VSIX source are [documented here](http://vsixgallery.com/guide/feed/)
+The instructions for using this as a VSIX source are [documented here](http://vsixgallery.com/guide/feed/)

 ### How can I get a build that can run on .NET 4.0?